 Updating the Waiting List :

-At least once a year the HA will update the waiting list by contacting all applicants in writing, or by the method designated at initial application by applicants with disabilities.
+Generally, once a year the HA will update the waiting list by contacting all applicants in writing, or by the method designated at initial application by applicants with disabilities.
 Written communications will be sent by first class mail to the most current address supplied by the applicant.
 This is in addition to ongoing purging through the offering of units.
 (Offer letter must state that failure to respond will result in removal from the waiting list).

 If no response is received or if mail is returned undeliverable by the post office (retained unopened by the HA in the applicant file) the HA will withdraw the name of an applicant from the waiting list.